MarlinFirmware/MarlinDocumentation/_gcode/G034-mgc.md

       - G34
 ---

 This command is used to align the ends of the X gantry.
-See the [video demonstration](//youtu.be/3jAFQdTk8iw?t=684) above.
+See the [video demonstration](//youtu.be/3jAFQdTk8iw?t=684) below.

 - The carriage moves to `GANTRY_CALIBRATION_SAFE_POSITION`, also called the "pounce" position.
 - If possible, the Z stepper current is reduced to the value specified by `S` (or `GANTRY_CALIBRATION_CURRENT`) to prevent damage to steppers and other parts. *The reduced current should be just high enough to move the Z axis when not blocked.*